entozoon/pager-lora/README.md

 | 3.5    | Dead   |      1.75 |         543 | 0% off |

     A0 (theory) = Dividered V / 3.3 * 1024

+## Power off

+It really should power itself off, LoRa et al, with low batt for safety.
+Might not be worth it though, I mean, do my charge protection circuits handle that?
+Probs eh?